Feyn

 ax -- matplotlib axes object to draw to, default None

-**kwargs -- additional options to pass on to matplotlib
+**kwargs -- additional keyword arguments to pass to Axes.plot function

 def plot_segmented_loss(